zfi2/FL-Studio-Discord-RPC/README.md

 - Almost everything is commented, so the code is easily manageable and readable

 ## Cons
-- No integration into actual FL Studio (meaning it must run in the background as a console app)
+- No integration into actual FL Studio (meaning it must run in the background as a console app while FL Studio is running)
 - Has very little features (as of now)

 ## Screenshots